The physical origin of positive metallicity radial gradients in high-redshift galaxies: insights from the FIRE-2 cosmological hydrodynamic simulations: Conclusions

-Since all our galaxies are selected to have a dark matter halo mass of $\sim 10^{12}\rm M_\odot$ at $z\approx 0$, they exhibit similar characteristics for each redshift range.
-At high redshifts ($z \gtrsim 1.5$), galaxies exhibit intense star formation activities, with gas flows occurring on a galactic scale.
-This facilitates the distribution of metals to the outer regions, thereby increasing the likelihood of positive gradients, up to $\sim 16\%$.
-At medium redshifts ($z \sim 1-1.5$), as galactic activities gradually decrease, galaxies transition from disordered states to stable rotating disks.
-Concurrently, the influence of gas flows diminishes to sub-galactic scales, and the virialization of the CGM occurs \citep{Stern2021_CGMFIRE}, leading to decreased metallicity gradients, with the proportion of positive gradients dropping to $\sim 7\%$.
-At low redshift $z < 1$, galaxies are in a stable thin disk state, with reduced radial mixing in the ISM, which supports the maintenance of stable, strong negative gradients \citep{Graf_prep}.
-Meanwhile, the occurrence of positive gradients continues to decline to $\sim 6\%$.
-This trend actually aligns with changes in feedback within the galaxy.
+Since all our galaxies are selected to have a halo mass of $\sim 10^{12}\rm M_\odot$ at $z\approx 0$, they exhibit similar characteristics.
+Over long timescales, the metallicity gradients of entire samples show a downward trend from cosmic noon to lower redshifts.
+At high redshifts ($z \gtrsim 1.5$), galaxies exhibit intense star formation activity.
+Strong enough feedback effects drive gas flows on the galaxy scale, facilitating the expansion of metals to the outer regions of the galaxy, resulting in a dominant positive gradient.
+At medium redshifts ($z \sim 1-1.5$), galactic activities gradually decrease, and galaxies transition from disordered states to quasi-stable thick rotating disks.
+Concurrently, the influence of gas flows diminishes to sub-galactic scales, and the virialization of the CGM occurs \citep{Stern2021_CGMFIRE}.
+Metals begin to accumulate, leading to decreased metallicity gradients, with the proportion of positive gradients dropping.
+At low redshift $z < 1$, galaxies are in a stable thin disk state, with reduced radial mixing in the ISM, gas cycling in fountain-like flows supports the maintenance of stable, strong negative gradients \citep{Graf2024arXiv}.
+The distinct characteristics of different galaxies determine their unique evolutionary traits.
+Nevertheless, they exhibit consistency in the overall direction of their evolution.

-Currently, our focus is on the overall properties of the galaxies, without delving into the specific dynamics of gas flows and gas-phase metallicity.
-WHaving already demonstrated the relationships between gas-phase metallicity and various galactic properties, our next focus will be on the relationship between gas flow with distribution of metal.
+This work focuses on the overall properties of galaxies and explores the reasons for their association with metallicity gradients.
+We did not delve into the specific directions of gas flows, which are related to more detailed feedback mechanisms within galaxies.
+Further studies on gas and metal flow across galaxies may be presented in future work.